 Overview and Application Process

-The purpose of Medical Education Scholarly Concentration is to develop a student’s skills in the fields of academic and clinical medical education and to introduce students to current research and emerging theories in medical education.
+The purpose of the Medical Education Scholarly Concentration is to develop a student’s skills in the fields of academic and clinical medical education and to introduce students to current research and emerging theories in medical education.

 Program Structure and Highlights

 The Medical Education Scholarly Concentration has elements throughout the entire TEC Curriculum.
-Note that students who are already in the Application Phase or Individualization Phase will treated with flexibility regarding these requirements.
+Note that students who are already in the Application Phase or Individualization Phase will be treated with flexibility regarding these requirements.